leonardothizon/world-social-chat/README.md

-# world-social-chat
+# World Social Chat

-A simple webchat project that uses Vue 3 Composition API and Tailwind CSS.
+A concept of webchat project that uses Vue 3 Composition API and Tailwind CSS.

 ## Project setup
 ```